epicserve/django-base-site/docs/vagrant.rst

     $ cd $PROJECT_NAME
     $ vagrant up

+After running ``vagrant up`` you'll need to wait (~5 minutes) while your new Vagrant box is provisioned.

-You should now have the django development server running in your Vagrant virtual machine.
+When it has finished provisioning your Vagrant box you should be able to run ``vagrant ssh`` to ssh to your new box.
+From there you can run ``drs`` to start the Django runserver.
+You should now have the django development server running in your Vagrant box.
 You can now open http://127.0.0.1:8000 in your local web browser and you should be able to see the message, "You've successfully setup a Django base site.
 Start Coding!".

-Now you can just edit your ``django-base-site`` files locally in the ``~/Sites /example`` directory and Django's runserver that's running in the virtual machine will detect any changes that are made.
+Now you can just edit your ``django-base-site`` files locally in the ``~/Sites /example`` directory and Django's runserver that's running in the Vagrant box will detect any changes that are made.